dollliandra/DollLiaSpellblade/README.md

 # Spellblade
-This is a mod for the game [Kinky Dungeon](https://ada18980.itch.io/kinky-dungeon/), by Strait Laced Games LLC. [(Game GitHub Repo)](https://github.com/Ada18980/KinkiestDungeon/)
+This is a mod for the game [Kinky Dungeon](https://ada18980.itch.io/kinky-dungeon/), by Strait Laced Games LLC. [(GitHub Repo)](https://github.com/Ada18980/KinkiestDungeon/)

 The mod adds a new class to the game called the Spellblade, inspired by various concepts such as the Red Mage from Final Fantasy, the Sheen item from League of Legends, and the Warlock from D&D 5e.

 ## Mod Features

 This mod adds the Spellblade class to the list of classes when creating a character.
+It is also available as a multiclass option.
 * You start with 125 MP and SP, plus the upgrade Vault.
 * Starting Weapon - Foil
-* Additionally, you can multiclass into a Spellblade when selecting perks.

 ### Core Feature - Spellweaver
 ![Spellweaver1](/Buffs/buff/buffDLSB_Spellweaver_light.png)![Spellweaver2](/Buffs/buff/buffDLSB_Spellweaver_leather.png)![Spellweaver3](/Buffs/buff/buffDLSB_Spellweaver_knowledge.png)